SemanticMediaWiki/SemanticMediaWiki/docs/CONTRIBUTING.md

 A bug is the occurrence of an unintended or unanticipated behaviour that causes a vulnerability or fatal error.

-* You may help us by reporting bugs and feature requests via the [issue tracker][smw-issues].
+* You may help us by reporting bugs via the [issue tracker][smw-issues].
 See the help page on [reporting bugs (environment, reproducing)][smw-bugs1] as well as on [identifying bugs (stack-trace)][smw-bugs2] for information on how to do this best.
 Please remember to always provide information about your environment as well as a stack-trace.
 * You may help us to do [pre-release testing][smw-testing] by joining the [team of testers][smw-testers] on GitHub.

-### Feature requests
+### Request features

 A feature request is a new, or altered behaviour of an existing functionality.
+You may describe them via the [issue tracker][smw-issues].

 A request should contain a detailed description of the expected behaviour in order to avoid misconceptions in the process of an implementation.
 The following notes are provided to aid the process and help prioritize a request for project members.